 Printer Friendly Version

-DESCRIPTIONProstate cancer is a complex, heterogeneous disease.
+Prostate cancer is a complex, heterogeneous disease.
 At the extremes of the spectrum, if left untreated, some prostate cancers behave aggressively, metastasize quickly, and cause mortality, while others are indolent and never progress to cause harm.
-Current challenges in prostate cancer care are risk assessment; early and accurate detection; monitoring low-risk patients undergoing surveillance only; prediction of recurrence after initial treatment; detection of recurrence after treatment; and assessing efficacy of treatment for advanced disease.
+Current challenges in prostate cancer care are risk assessment; early and accurate detection; monitoring low-risk patients undergoing surveillance only; prediction and detection of recurrence after initial treatment; and assessing efficacy of treatment for advanced disease.